iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 No changes.

 #### Course Requirements: Cross Country
-The minimum course requirements for Cross Country at Unicon has been updated.
-The required muni elite course should be 15-25km and last 1 hour 30 minutes for the fastest riders.
+The minimum course requirements for Cross Country at Unicon have been updated.
+The required muni elite course should be 15-25km and last about 1 hour 30 minutes for the fastest riders.

 #### Publishing Course Details
 A GPS track of courses must be published at least one month prior to the competition.